 As part of the change to classification of net assets, endowments that have a current fair value that is less than the original gift amount (or amount required to be retained by donor or by law), known as "underwater" endowments, will now be classified in net assets with donor restrictions, instead of the current classification in unrestricted net assets.
 Expanded disclosures will be required to include the following information:

-- The original amount of the endowment or the level required to be maintained
+- Original amount of the endowment or the level required to be maintained

 Board-designated Net Assets